allenai/cached_path/README.md

 ## Usage

-Given something that might be a URL or local path, determine which.
+Given something that might be a URL or local path, `get_cached_path` determines which.
-If it's a remote resource, download the file and cache it, and then return the path to the cached file.
-If it's already a local path, make sure the file exists and return the path.
+If it's a remote resource, it downloads the file and caches it, and then returns the path to the cached file.
+If it's already a local path, it makes sure the file exists and returns the path.

 For URLs, "http://", "https://", "s3://", "gs://", and "hf://" are all supported.
 The latter corresponds to the HuggingFace Hub.